ncase/anxiety/scenes/act4.md

 `publish("act4", ["bb_closer", 8]);`

-b: I want to be the alarm for your emotional needs – your needs for safety, belonging, goodness.
+b: I want to be the alarm for your *psychological* needs – your needs for safety, belonging, goodness.

 `publish("act4", ["bb_closer", 1]);`